Danilo Concepcion: UP president

 In 2016, the UP Board of Regents elected Concepcion for the role as president.
 Other nominees included Gisela Concepcion (UP vice president for academic affairs), Rowena Cristina Guevarra, (former dean of the College of Engineering, UP Diliman and Department of Science and Technology undersecretary for research and development), Benito Pacheco (UP Diliman vice chancellor for academic affairs), Prospero de Vera III (Commission on Higher Education Commissioner and public administration professor), and Caesar Saloma (former UP Diliman chancellor and National Institute of Physics professor).
 His term ended in February 2023.

 During his term, among the university's significant achievements are the institutionalization of sixty new degree programs across the UP system and the development of data science and artificial intelligence programs.

 In August 2018, a reunion of the Kabataang Barangay (KB) led by Imee Marcos was held in the University of the Philippines Diliman, which Concepcion attended as a former KB chairman.
 His presence provoked criticism from opponents of the Marcos regime.
 As a response, Concepcion has expressed regret and apologized to the UP community while reassuring his commitment to upholding the truth in the harm caused by Martial Law during the Marcos Regime.
 Concepcion was president of the KB Federation in Metro Manila from 1976 to 1978.

 On January 15, 2021, Defense Secretary Delfin Lorenzana officially notified Concepcion of the Department of National Defense (DND)'s unilateral termination of the 1989 UP–DND accord, which requires police and military to give prior notice to the UP administration before they enter UP campuses.
 The secretary's letter was made public on the night of January 18, and protests erupted the next day.
 Concepcion revealed that the agreement was terminated "without prior consultation" with the university administration.
 He called the abrogation "totally unnecessary and unwarranted, and may result in worsening rather than improving relations between our institutions".
 He also defended the UP–DND accord saying it "gives our students and teachers the freedom to be creative in the way they think and act because they know that no one can suppress their actions".

+CEU president

+In April 2025, Centro Escolar University announced Concepcion's appointment as its eighth President and Chief Academic Officer.
+He is the second man to be appointed as President of the university.
+He succeeded Cristina Padolina, who has been designated as President Emeritus.
+He formally took office and was installed as president on March 26, 2026 at the CEU Manila campus.